 The endocrine system can be disrupted when the chemical signal somehow gets lost or corrupted.
 It can happen in a variety of ways, but most commonly through malnutrition or chemical interference.

-Endocrine disruptors can cause a variety of debilitating health problems including birth defects, reproductive problems, cancer, and nervous and immune system disorders.
+Endocrine disruptors can cause a variety of debilitating health concerns including birth defects, reproductive issues, cancer, and nervous and immune system disorders.
 This is a particular threat to fetuses and infants whose organs and neural systems are still developing.

 There are many endocrine disruptors including, dioxins, PCBs, and pesticides.
 They’re found in dozens of common products including plastic bottles, food containers, household chemicals, pesticides, plastics, cosmetics, and pesticides.
 Prevention is the strongest medicine.
 Remove known endocrine disruptors and toxins from your environment.

-Inadequate nutrition can also cause severe thyroid problems.
+Inadequate nutrition can also cause severe thyroid concerns.
 Your endocrine glands can’t just make hormones out of anything.
 They need specific nutrients, like iodine, to use as raw materials to make hormones.

 Common Thyroid Disorders and Symptoms